Bruce Kendall: Political career

 Kendall is active within local body politics in East Auckland.
 He first stood for the Howick Local Board in the 2016 Auckland local elections, but was unsuccessful.
 Kendall stood again in 2019 and was elected to the Board, representing the Pakuranga subdivision.

+His decision to get involved with local politics has allowed him to get involved with environmental groups such as the Tamaki Estuary Protection Scociety.

 Awards and honours

 In the 1989 Queen's Birthday Honours, Kendall was appointed a Member of the Order of the British Empire, for services to boardsailing.
 He was inducted into the New Zealand Sports Hall of Fame in 2013.